-Next, I will turn to two states that are enabling Syria's chemical weapons use by shielding the Assad regime from consequences in international fora, while at the same time pursuing their own offensive chemical weapons programs.
+Next, I will turn to two states that are enabling Syria's chemical weapons use by shielding the Assad regime from consequences in international fora, while at the same time pursuing their own offensive chemical weapons programmes.

 Iran.
-The United States has had longstanding concerns that Iran maintains a chemical weapons program that it failed to declare to the OPCW.
-The United States is also concerned that Iran is pursuing Central Nervous System-Acting Chemicals for offensive purposes.
-These efforts are especially concerning because Iran is the world's leading state sponsor of terrorism and remains the most significant challenge to Middle East stability.
+The United States has had longstanding concerns that Iran maintains a chemical weapons programme that it failed to declare to the OPCW.
+The United States is also concerned that Iran is pursuing central nervous system-acting chemicals for offensive purposes.
+These efforts are especially concerning because Iran is the world's leading State sponsor of terrorism and remains the most significant challenge to Middle East stability.
 I would like to highlight three examples of Iran's declaration failures:

 - First, Iran failed to declare its transfer of chemical weapons to Libya in the 1980s.
-When the post-Gadhafi Libyan government found these weapons in 2011, Iran never declared the transfer of the weapons, despite OPCW formal requests to States Parties about their origin.
+When the post-Gaddafi Libyan government found these weapons in 2011, Iran never declared the transfer of the weapons, despite formal requests from OPCW to the States Parties about their origin.
 They were clearly of Iranian origin as evidenced by the Farsi writing on the boxes containing the artillery shells. - Second, Iran has not declared all of its riot control agents.
-Iran has marketed delivery systems and chemicals, including CR at defense expos.
+Iran has marketed delivery systems and chemicals, including CR at defence expos.
 Iran has not declared any holdings of CR. - Third, Iran failed to submit a complete chemical weapons production facility declaration, specifically a CWPF filling capability.
 In light of the discovery of chemical-filled artillery projectiles and aerial bombs that Iran transferred to Libya and assessed Iranian-origin chemical-filled 81mm mortars found by Iraq during United Nations Special Commission inspections, the United States assesses that Iran filled and possessed chemical weapons.
 Iran, however, did not declare a CWPF filling capability.